iiscleap/Coswara-Data/README.md

 To download and extract the data, you can run the script `extract_data.py`

 Voice samples collected include breathing sounds (fast and slow), cough sounds (deep and shallow), phonation of sustained vowels (/a/ as in made, /i/,/o/), and counting numbers at slow and fast pace.
-Metadata information collected includes the participant's age, gender, location (country, state/ province), current health status (healthy/ exposed/ cured/ infected) and the presence of comorbidities (pre-existing medical conditions). </p>
+Metadata information collected includes the participant's age, gender, location (country, state/ province), current health status (healthy/ exposed/ positive/recovered) and the presence of comorbidities (pre-existing medical conditions). </p>

 - 2020-04-13 contains 76 samples.
 - 2020-04-15 contains 161 samples.